Ruler90/rpg-character-sheet/README.md

-# rpg-character-sheet
+# RPG Character Sheet

-Project started on July 2019 and finished on August 21, 2019.
+Project started on July 2019 (don't remember when exactly) and finished on August 21, 2019.

-It's the RPG Character Sheet made with pure HTML, CSS and JS.
+Made with pure HTML, CSS and JS.
 No libraries used.

 Funcionalities:
 - add character's name